Ananazo/ModBot/README.md

 # ModBot

-ModBot is a Discord moderation bot built with [pycord](https://pycord.dev/), a modern, easy-to-use, feature-rich, and async-ready API wrapper for Discord written in Python.
+ModBot is a Discord moderation bot built with Python.
+It provides various moderation features like warning users, kicking users, and more.

-## Features

-- Moderation commands (kick, ban, warn, etc.)
-- Event handling (member join, member leave, etc.)
-- Utility commands (ping, feedback, etc.)

 ## Requirements